raghib1992/Github/Git_command.md

 ```
 ****************************************
 # Stash
-## TO hide or remeber the changes without commit
+## To hide or remeber the changes without commit
 ```
 git stash
 git stash save